humanauction/net-net/README.md

 - Privilege drop occurs after opening the capture device, before starting the API server.
 - If the specified user/group is invalid or privilege drop fails, the daemon will exit with an error.

-## Development stages
+## Development Milestones

-See DEVELOPMENT.mds, below.

-Development broken down into stages (milestones)
-Work divided into five stages.
-Each stage lists deliverables and focused tests.
+Development broken down into 5 sprints, each divided into several tasks.
+See stages below for related deliverables and focused tests.

 ### Stage 0 — Planning and design (Estimate: 2–3 days.
 Actual: 10 days)